telerik/ajax-docs/controls/grid/columns/column-types.md

 * Set the **ListValueField** property to the name of the field in the lookup table that supplies the value for the field specified by the **DataField** property.

+### Automatic Load-On-Demand support for GridDropDownColumn

+As of version 2010.Q2 of Telerik controls, GridDropDownColumn supports automatic load-on-demand for the RadComboBox editor.
+The column provides a set of new properties that allow you to configure how load-on-demand works:

+- **AllowAutomaticLoadOnDemand** - Gets or sets a value indicating whether automatic load-on-demand is enabled for the RadComboBox editor (by default false).

+- **ShowMoreResultsBox** - Gets or sets a value indicating whether the RadComboBox editor displays a More Results box (by default false).

+- **AllowVirtualScrolling** - Gets or sets a value indicating whether virtual scrolling is enabled for RadComboBox editor (by default false).

+- **ItemsPerRequest** - Gets or sets the number of Items the RadComboBox editor will load per Item request (by default -1, meaning all items will be requested).

 For more information on configuring **GridDropDownColumn**, see [Customize/Configure GridDropDownColumn]({%slug grid/how-to/common/customize-griddropdowncolumn%}).

 **GridDropDownColumn** is editable (implements the **IGridEditableColumn** interface) and provides, by default,	**GridDropDownListColumnEditor** as its column editor.
 You can use the **DropDownControlType** property to specify whether	the column editor uses a **RadComboBox** or a standard **DropDownList** as the column editor.
 The default editor is	**RadComboBox**.